Know before you go! Check out our Waiting Area Webcams.

 What agencies have Fellows?

-Current fellowship placements include: Executive Office of the Mayor, Office of the City Administrator, District Department of Transportation, Department of the Chief Financial Officer, District Office of Planning, and District Department of the Environment.
+Current fellowship placements include: Executive Office of the Mayor, Office of the City Administrator, District Department of Transportation, Office of the Chief Financial Officer, District Office of Planning, Department of Human Resources, Deputy Mayor for Planning and Economic Development, Department of Forensic Sciences, and District Department of the Environment.

 How is this program unique?